Srynetix/gdtx/README.md

 Then, everything can be glued together in a command-line utility and tada :tada:!

+To configure the tools, instead of using a specific configuration file, I will use the Godot project `project.godot` file (hence the lexer/parser/formatter).
+I already did this in the [gdpm] project.

 ## Project structure

 Based on what I just said in the previous section, the project will be a [Cargo workspace] with several crates:

 - `gdtoolkit`: The main command-line utility
+- `gdtoolkit-gdscript-lexer`: The GDScript lexer code
+- `gdtoolkit-gdscript-linter`: The GDScript linter code
-- `gdtoolkit-gdscript-formatter`: The formatter code
+- `gdtoolkit-gdscript-formatter`: The GDScript formatter code
+- `gdtoolkit-gdscript-parser`: The GDScript parser code
-- `gdtoolkit-gdscript-lexer`: The lexer code
+- `gdtoolkit-gdproject-lexer`: The "Godot project file" lexer code
-- `gdtoolkit-gdscript-linter`: The linter code
+- `gdtoolkit-gdproject-formatter`: The "Godot project file" formatter code
-- `gdtoolkit-gdscript-parser`: The parser code
+- `gdtoolkit-gdproject-parser`: The "Godot project file" parser code

 That's a straightforward design, and there is work to do!